neoforged/governance/discord-roles.md

 These roles will be assigned for 12 hours maximum and require approval of a moderator.

 #### Low privilege roles
-There is currently one low privilege role:
+There is one low privilege role:
 - Announcer

 This role is assigned for 16 hours maximum and does not require an approval.